 - Click Save.
 Now the file is not blocked as it is in the allow list.

-The new suppression alert functionality is available by default.
+The new alert tuning functionality is available by default.

-However, you can switch back to the previous experience in Microsoft 365 Defender portal by navigating to Settings > Endpoints > Alert suppression, then switch off the New suppression rules creation enabled toggle.
+However, you can switch back to the previous experience in Microsoft 365 Defender portal by navigating to Settings > Microsoft 365 Defender > Rules > Alert tuning, then switch off the New tuning rules creation enabled toggle.

-Soon, only the new alert suppression experience will be available.
+Soon, only the new alert tuning experience will be available.
 You will not be able to go back to the previous experience.

 Edit existing rules:

-You can always add or change rule conditions and scope of new or existing rules in Microsoft Defender portal, by selecting the relevant rule and clicking Edit rule.
+You can always add or change rule conditions and scope of new or existing rules in the Microsoft 365 Defender portal, by selecting the relevant rule and clicking Edit rule.

-To edit existing rules, ensure that the New suppression rules creation enabled toggle is enabled.
+To edit existing rules, ensure that the New alert tuning rules creation enabled toggle is enabled.

 Resolve an alert